 The Sierra Nevada bighorn sheep was the first species to be listed under the Endangered Species Act in the 21st century, and in fact, listing should have happened much sooner.
 The species began its decline back in the mid-1800s, and by 1995 the total population numbered few more than 100 individuals.
 Primarily because of diseases introduced by exotic, domestic sheep grazing in their habitat, Sierra Nevada bighorns experienced a series of dramatic declines in the latter half of the 20th century.

 Thanks to Endangered Species Act listing, the bighorn has come back from the brink of extinction, and its population is slowly on the rise.
-Three subpopulations have been reintroduced to areas where they were lost; the U.S. Forest Service has acted to reduce the impact of domestic sheep on bighorn populations; and in 2008, a Sierra Nevada bighorn recovery plan finally published.
-But although the Endangered Species Act requires critical habitat to be designated upon a species' listing, the U.S. Fish and Wildlife Service was slow to put federal habitat protections in place.
-In 2005, the Center sued the Service to force critical habitat designation.
+Several subpopulations were reintroduced to areas where the sheep had been lost, and some natural recolonization has occurred, although the species is still struggling to maintain viable populations in light of poor reproductive success in many of the herds.
+Although the Act requires critical habitat to be designated upon a species' listing, the U.S. Fish and Wildlife Service was slow to put federal habitat protections in place until the Center sued the Service in 2005 to force critical habitat designation.

-2008 Critical habitat designation
+2008 critical habitat designation

-2007 Federal recovery plan
+2007 federal recovery plan

-2000 Federal Endangered Species Act listing
+2000 federal Endangered Species Act listing